 - You will be asked about your symptoms and how they started.
 Other questions will include those to eliminate other injury/disease.

-- 2. A physiotherapist will look at your posture, movement in your back and strength of the muscles.
+- A physiotherapist/ chiropractor will look at your posture, movement in your back and strength of the muscles.
 Other simple tests will look at the cause of numbness (if appropriate).

 These steps can accurately diagnose a lumbar disc bulge.
-However, scans such as an x-ray or CT scan may confirm the diagnosis.
+However, scans such as an MRI or CT scan may confirm the diagnosis.

 - Pain medication by your doctor.